-Function State (Change Use Night-time Threshold Unmonitored GPI The detector uses night-time thresholds while ≥ 5 VDC.
-Day or Night Night Day or Night Monitored GPI The detector uses night-time thresholds while the contact is closed.
-Open Day or Night Night Day or Night Note: While the GPI is off (contact open, voltage ≤ 2V), the day or night thresholds are determined according to the internal clock and the configuration of the detector (using Xtralis VSC).
-Reset + Disable Unmonitored GPI 5V Disabled Detector resets on a 0 VDC to 5 VDC rising edge and on 5 VDC to 0 VDC falling edge, and; Detector is held disabled while ≥ 5 VDC.
+Function State Change Use Night-time Threshold The detector uses night-time thresholds while ≥ 5 VDC.
+5V 0V Day or Night Night Day or Night Monitored GPI The detector uses night-time thresholds while the contact is closed.
+Closed Open Day or Night Night Day or Night Note: While the GPI is off (contact open, voltage ≤ 2V), the day or night thresholds are determined according to the internal clock and the configuration of the detector (using Xtralis VSC). d Reset + Disable Unmonitored GPI Detector resets on a 0 VDC to 5 VDC rising edge and on 5 VDC to 0 VDC falling edge, and; Detector is held disabled while 5 VDC.
 Detector is enabled on a 5 VDC to 0 VDC falling edge.
-Monitored GPI Closed The detector resets on closure or opening of the contact, and; The detector is held disabled while contact is closed.
+Reset Reset and enabled Monitored GPI The detector resets on closure or opening of the contact, and; The detector is held disabled while contact is closed.
 The detector is enabled when the contact opens.
-Open - Disabled - Reset and enabled Inverted Reset Unmonitored GPI 5V The detector resets on a 5 VDC to 0 VDC falling edge.
-0V ↑ Reset Monitored GPI Closed The detector resets on the opening of the contact.
-Open Reset
+Open Disabled Reset and enabled Inverted Reset The detector resets on a 5 VDC to 0 VDC falling edge.
+Monitored GPI The detector resets on the opening of the contact. f Closed Open Reset

 - When using the standby or disable options it is recommended that all remote displays on VESDAnet are configured to have the Isolate button locked out. - When the detector is disabled or set to standby via the GPI, the status cannot be changed through the normal enable / disable function on the front panel or via Xtralis VSC or a remote display.
-Refer to Section 2.3.2 on page 6 for further information. - When the night-time thresholds are invoked via the GPI, the clock settings for day-start and night-start are overridden.
+Refer to Section 2.3.2 on page 7 for further information. - When the night-time thresholds are invoked via the GPI, the clock settings for day-start and night-start are overridden.

-5.5.10 Relay Options
+5.5.12 Relay Options